aws-samples/serverless-patterns/eventbridge-partner-sources/1-okta/cdk-python/README.md

     ```
 2. Change directory to the pattern directory:
     ```
-    cd okta-eventbridge-lambda
+    cd eventbridge-partner-sources/1-okta/cdk-python
     ```
 3. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the app.py file.
 A command-line argument is needed to deploy the CDK stack, "oktaEventBusName".
-This argument should be the name of the **SaaS event bus** associated with your Okta [partner event source](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-saas.html).
+This argument is the name of the **SaaS event bus** associated with your Okta [partner event source](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-saas.html).
     ```
     cdk deploy --parameters oktaEventBusName=SAAS_EVENT_BUS_NAME_HERE
     ```